 When it’s time for you to rebalance your portfolio, you may be looking to sell some of your existing assets and buy more low-risk or high-risk investments.
 At MyConstant, we offer both.

-You can deposit USD with us and earn 4% APY while having the chance to withdraw at any time, which keeps risks low.
-Alternatively, you can deposit and then lend your cryptocurrencies and earn up to 7%, which involves a little more risk.
+You can deposit money online with us and earn 4% APY while having the chance to withdraw at any time, which keeps risks low.
+Alternatively, you can deposit and then lend your cryptocurrencies and earn interest on crypto up to 7%, which involves a little more risk.

 When you invest with us, you can count on benefits like:

 - Store and borrow against over 70+ different cryptocurrencies such as qtum coin, BNB, bitcoin, etc.